codex-academy/starter-app-uj-wrp-2022/readme.md

 git clone <url to your fork of this repo>
 ```

+Change into the projects folder: `cd starter-app-uj-wrp-2022`

-Then install the dependencies using `npm install`.
+Then install all the dependencies using `npm install`.

 Start the app using: `npm run dev`.